apache/spark/docs/ml-features.md

 Approximate similarity join allows users to cache the transformed columns when necessary: If the `outputCol` is missing, the method will transform the data; if the `outputCol` exists, it will use the `outputCol` directly.

+A distance column will be added in the output dataset of approximate similarity join to show the distance between each output row pairs.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">